zarhus/presentations/pages/ram-wipe.md

 ## `ram-wipe`: testing results

 Warm boot attacks:
-* <b>Not zeroed</b> priviliged memory: Linux kernel and GRUB address spaces
+- <b>Not zeroed</b> privileged memory: Linux kernel and GRUB address spaces
-* <b>Not zeroed</b> unpriviliged momery: currently executed proccesses address space
+- <b>Not zeroed</b> unprivileged memory: currently executed processes address
+  space
-* Zeroed: memory not used by processes or system code
+- Zeroed: memory not used by processes or system code
-* LUKS keys were not dumped
+- LUKS keys were not dumped

 Cold boot attacks:
-* Memory <b>was not</b> zeroed completely
+- Memory <b>was not</b> zeroed completely
-* LUKS keys <b>were dumped</b>
+- LUKS keys <b>were dumped</b>

 <center>

-More results and detailed step-by-step explanation on 3mdeb's (www.linkedin.com/company/3mdeb) and my (www.linkedin.com/in/daniil-klimuk-9358a1271) Linkedin pages soon!
+More results and detailed step-by-step explanation on 3mdeb's (<www.linkedin.com/company/3mdeb>) and my (<www.linkedin.com/in/daniil-klimuk-9358a1271>) Linkedin pages soon!

 </center>